Atoms meet symbols: Some new -valued geometric invariants for smooth projective varieties in dimensions two and three

 \item \textbf{The curve of type $[\lp\lm]$:} The curve $C$ contributes $2 - 2\mathsf{g} + d$.
 It is replaced by two curves, $C_1$ (type $[\lp\lp]$) and $C_2$ (type $[\lm\lm]$).
 Let denote the degrees of $\lp$ and $\lm$ components of $\mathcal N_XC$ by $d_\lp$ and $d_\lm$ respectively, so $d = d_\lp + d_\lm$.
 The total change is:

 \end{itemize}

-\textbf{Case 5: Blowup in a perpendicular curve to a fixed curve.} \begin{itemize} \item \textbf{The fixed curve of type $[\lp\lp]$} (\textit{and the opposite case}): The original curve $C$ contributes $1-\mathsf{g}+d$.
-The blowup replaces the intersection point with a new isolated fixed point of type $[\lp\lp\lm]$ and the proper transform of $C$, denoted $C'$, has its normal bundle degree changed to $d' = d-1$.
+\textbf{Case 5: Blowup in a curve transversal to a fixed curve.} \begin{itemize} \item \textbf{The fixed curve of type $[\lp\lp]$} (\textit{and the opposite case}): The original curve $C$ contributes $1-\mathsf{g}+d$.
+For each intersection point the blowup adds a new isolated fixed point of type $[\lp\lp\lm]$.
+The proper transform of $C$, denoted $C'$, is still a component of the fixed locus.
+The degree $d'$ of the normal bundle of $C'$ is equal to $d'=d-k$, where $k$ is the number of intersection points of $C$ and the center of the blowup.
 The total change is:

 \end{itemize}

 \textbf{Case 6: Blowup in a point on a fixed surface.}

 \begin{itemize} \item \textbf{The fixed surface of type $\lp$} (\textit{and the opposite case}): The surface $S$ contributes $3 - 3\mathsf{g} - K_S \cdot \mathcal{N}$.
 Blowing up a point on $S$ creates a new isolated fixed point of type $[\lp\lm\lm]$ and replaces $S$ with its blowup $\widetilde{S}$.
 For $\widetilde{S}$, we have $K_{\widetilde{S}} = \pi^{\ast}K_S + E$ and $\widetilde{\mathcal{N}} = \pi^{\ast}\mathcal{N} - E$, where $E$ is the exceptional divisor.
 The new intersection product is $K_{\widetilde{S}} \cdot \widetilde{\mathcal{N}} = (\pi^{\ast}K_S + E) \cdot (\pi^{\ast}\mathcal{N} - E) = K_S \cdot \mathcal{N} - E^2 = K_S \cdot \mathcal{N} + 1$.
 The change in $J$ is: